Elena Fuentes-Afflick, MD, MPH

 |University of California, San Francisco, CA||2019||Diversity, Equity, and Inclusion Champion Training|

 |American Academy of Pediatrics||1994||Citation for Outstanding Service|

 Dr. Fuentes-Afflick has been a UCSF faculty member since 1993.
-She is Professor and Vice Chair of Pediatrics, Professor of Epidemiology and Biostatistics, and Chief of Pediatrics at San Francisco General Hospital.
+She is Vice Dean for the UCSF School of Medicine at Zuckerberg San Francisco General Hospital and Trauma Center and Professor of Pediatrics.
+Previously, she served as Vice Dean for Academic Affairs in the School of Medicine (2012-2022) and Chief of Pediatrics at Zuckerberg San Francisco General (2009-2022).

 As a pediatrician and epidemiologist, Dr. Fuentes-Afflick has conducted research studies focused on issues of acculturation, immigrant health, and health disparities.
-She is also interested in the portrayal of body mass images in Latino television media, principally in telenovelas.
+Her scholarship has also focused on professionalism, misconduct, faculty development, and the importance of diversity in academic medicine and academic pediatrics.

-In 2012, Dr. Fuentes-Afflick was appointed Vice Dean for Academic Affairs and Faculty Development for the School of Medicine.
-She will be responsible for overseeing all academic affairs in the School of Medicine, including the recruitment, development and advancement of a diversified academic workforce of the highest caliber.
-She will also be responsible for overseeing innovative programs for faculty orientation, career development, and leadership training.
+From 2012-2022, Dr. Fuentes-Afflick served as Vice Dean for Academic Affairs and Faculty Development for the School of Medicine.
+In that role, she was responsible for overseeing all academic affairs in the School of Medicine, including the recruitment, development and advancement of a diversified academic workforce of the highest caliber.
+She was also responsible for overseeing innovative programs for faculty orientation, career development, and leadership training.

 As Vice Dean for the UCSF School of Medicine at Zuckerberg San Francisco General Hospital and Trauma Center, Dr. Fuentes-Afflick is responsible for leading the 150-year long partnership between the University and the San Francisco Department of Public Health.

 See more options in the Advanced Search tab